suffolklibraries/lgc/content/collections/events/story-telling-first-light.md

     content:
       -
         type: text
-        text: 'Storytelling with Marina Theatre takes place at the First Light Festival, NR33 0DG.'
+        text: 'Storytelling with Marina Theatre takes place at the First Light Festival in Lowestoft, in the Cosmic Pirates area.'
   -
     type: paragraph
     content: